sandsunsurf/pirate-chain-ios-wallet/README.md

 1. on your workspace, select the Pods project
 2. on the Targets pane, select ZcashLightClientKit
 3. go to build settings
-4. scroll down to see ZCASH_NETWORK_ENVIRONMENT and complete with TESTNET or MAINNET
+4. scroll down to see ZCASH_NETWORK_ENVIRONMENT and complete with MAINNET

 #### Transparent address is not showing in right format as per KMD's chain params
 After the `pod install` or `pod upgrade` step, go to `zcash-ios-wallet/wallet/Pods/ZcashLightClientKit` and execute the command `cargo build` inside there.